pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 `
 ```

-#### Use history() to retrieve messages newer than a given timetoken by paging from oldest message to newest message starting at a single point in time (exclusive)
+#### Use history() to retrieve messages newer than a given timetoken by paging from oldest message to newest message starting at a single point in time (exclusive)[​](#use-history-to-retrieve-messages-newer-than-a-given-timetoken-by-paging-from-oldest-message-to-newest-message-starting-at-a-single-point-in-time-exclusive)

 ```
 `1try {